benlipkin/probsem/README.md

 conda activate probsem
 python -m probsem --prompt prompt --test benchmark
 # additional args provided for token-level norming and softmax temp
+# as well as modifying input and output directories

 # default model is OpenAI code-davinci-002
 # all OpenAI and HuggingFace causal models supported